polyglot-compiler/JLang/docs/index.md

 ------------
 If you would like to contribute to JLang, you should fork the repo and create a new branch whose name is related to the [issue](https://github.com/polyglot-compiler/JLang/issues) that you would like to address.
 You can submit a pull-request in order to have your changes mreged.

 If you are interested in becoming more involved in JLang as, please follow and communicate via the <a href="mailto:{{ site.contact }}">jlang users list </a> for more information, discussion and updates.
-To join the mailing list, send a request e-mail using this link and no e-mail body: <a href="mailto:{{ site.contact-join }}?subject=join">Join JLang</a>.
+To subscribe the mailing list, fill out the subscription form on the [Contact Us](contact-us.html) page.